 run the mc and open the /var/www/client/public/files folder

 There should be data that we previously copied to the /usr/data folder

 In order to automatically mount our disk in the system after the reboot, you need to register it in the /etc/fstab file

 add a line to the end of the /etc/fstab file

 the rw parameter means to read and write

-12. Assign access rights for the “files” folder
+12. Assign access rights to the “files” folder

 In order to allow writing the new data to the “files” folder, you need to give it read and write permission.